-- Housing quantum there is a need to provide for the London Plan target and also plan mindful of the Local Housing Need (LHN) figure, which is significantly higher. - Broad distribution there are a range of strategic considerations, including in respect of: opportunity areas; regeneration areas; town and district centres; transport corridors; delivering strategic infrastructure; density / building heights; changing employment needs; respecting / enhancing local character and the local environment; and climate change.
+- Housing quantum there is a need to provide for the London Plan target and also plan mindful of the Local Housing Need (LHN) figure, which is significantly higher, and very high affordable housing needs (recognising that affordable housing is delivered as a proportion of market housing). - Broad distribution there are a range of strategic considerations, including in respect of: opportunity areas; regeneration areas; town and district centres; transport corridors; delivering strategic infrastructure; density / building heights; changing employment needs; respecting / enhancing local character and the local environment; and climate change.